 Written content is used in all sorts of ways by companies, especially with the advent of inbound marketing, which is all about talking to and about customers, rather than pushing a product or service.

 This means copywriters have to be versatile, quick learners and have very little ego.
 You'll rarely recognise the name of a copywriter - our work usually goes out under the client's name.
 We also have to make edits that not only keep the client's marketing department happy, but their legal, sales and c-suite happy, too.

 We copywriters care about the quality of our work, but we certainly can't be precious about it.

 A copywriter's voice

-What I really mean is that while every copywriter certainly has their own voice, it is secondary to that of the client.
+What we really mean is that, while every copywriter certainly has their own voice, it is secondary to that of the client.
 We must adapt our writing style and tone depending on who we are speaking as and who we are speaking to.

 There are certain golden writing rules that particular copywriters or agencies will try to adhere to - we have an Articulate writer's guide, for example - but if the client has their own, that comes first.

 And while not every client has a tone-of-voice document, they all have a tone of voice.
 Write something that doesn't sound like it, and they'll soon pull you up and call for edits.

 Copywriters have to ask questions and delve into existing collateral to immerse themselves in the voice of the client to write the right project.

 If you want to talk nitty-gritty, the type of things we write include: